Do you enjoy growing succulent plants? They’ve become all the rage for adding a unique appearance to your outdoor gardens.

 Method 2: Propagating Offsets

 Transplanting offsets are similar to transplanting cuttings.
 To begin let’s discuss which plants will produce offsets and what you do with them once they’ve grown offsets.

-When you see the succulents producing offsets, allow them to grow for approximately three weeks.
-At the end of the three-week waiting period, check to make sure they have a developed root system.
+When you see the succulents producing offsets, allow them to grow for approximately 3 weeks.
+At the end of the 3-week waiting period, check to make sure they have a developed root system.